HOYNET/crawling/README.md

 * Preparing Data for Crawling

-> > > Manually create or Receive Data for tickers of NASDAQ Stock
+> > > Manually create or Receive Data for tickers of NASDAQ Stock in the root of the Project